andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 ## Spacing, Rhythm and Flow

-One of the key elements of both print design and web design is the way the typography flows, we call it Rhythm.
+One of the key elements of both print and web design is the way the typography flows, we call it Rhythm.

 There are several books and articles explaining what Typographic Rhythm is.
-If you are looking for in depth detail about typography you should read [The Elements of Typographic Style](https://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881791326) else, I recommend [this article by Shelly Wilson](http://typecast.com/blog/4-simple-steps-to-vertical-rhythm) on the [typecast blog](http://typecast.com/):
+If you are looking for an in depth detail about typography you should read [The Elements of Typographic Style](https://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881791326) else, I recommend [this article by Shelly Wilson](http://typecast.com/blog/4-simple-steps-to-vertical-rhythm) on the [typecast blog](http://typecast.com/):

 > Rhythm is just a repeated pattern.
 The more consistent the pattern, the better the rhythm.
 In music, it’s the structure that ties all the different instruments together.
 Even if the notes are correct, a song with an inconsistent rhythm is pretty hard to listen to.